nokiacheung/admin.goodcity/README.md

   ```

 * To keep whitespace settings consistent in source code we're using .editorconfig which can be installed in your favourite editor via http://editorconfig.org/#download

+* Shared brocfile imports can be found in shared.goodcity/index.js